SummaryRead the full fact sheet

 If you think a healthcare provider is breaking or abusing your privacy or confidentiality, your first step is to ask them about it directly.
 Start by talking to the person involved, and then talk to the organisation they work for.
 It can help to write down your complaint, date and details to discuss as this can make it formal and you can keep a record of any conversations and correspondence.

-If the issue is not resolved to your satisfaction, you can contact the Health Complaints Commissioner by calling 1300 582 113.
+If the issue is not resolved to your satisfaction, you can contact the by calling 1300 582 113.

 You can also use these channels to make an official complaint.
-You can do this online or by filling in a complaint form and emailing it to the commissioner.
+You can do this online or by filling in a and emailing it to the commissioner.

 Where to get help